Go With Goad

 That kind of profile usually points to a mature, established homeowner base rather than a fast-changing renter influx.
 The numbers also tell me the city pulls households that value stability, schools, and proximity over trendiness or fast turnover.2524

-Neighborhoods and areas
+Trenton MI Neighborhoods and Areas

 Trenton isn't really a city of heavily branded neighborhoods.
 That said, local market data and neighborhood maps do call out recognizable pockets like Trenton Northwest, South Mclouth Park, North Mclouth Park, Trenton West, Kennedy Park, Lexington Park, Trenton North, City Center, Trenton Southwest, and Trenton South.27